-Western Roofing has history in repair and maintenance of apartment buildings and complexes.
+Western Roofing has an extensive history in repair, maintenance, and reroof of apartment/townhome buildings and complexes.
 We have built our network of referral partners by maintaining a membership in CAI, the Community Association Institute, an organization founded by and for housing community managers and property owners.
 Through our repeated quality work, we have supported residential communities with maintenance, repair and roof replacement.

 Apartment and housing communities come in many sizes, and complexes need the right kind of maintenance and repair.
 Modern multi-story apartment buildings are often built with what are called “flat roofs,” although no buildings have truly flat rooftops.
 In the roofing industry these buildings are known as “low sloped roofs.”
 As the roof is installed, it is designed with built-in topography.
 High points direct water toward channels, gutters, drains or downspouts to keep water moving, so it can flow off of your roof, rather than pool, where it can find cracks and crevices where moisture can enter your building.